 d.
-Critical Thinking Skills: Microbiology majors will be able to (1) differentiate between fact and opinion, (2) recognize and evaluate author bias and rhetoric, (3) develop inferential skill, (4) recognize logical fallacies and faulty reasoning and (5) make decisions and judgments by drawing logical conclusions using sound quantitative and statistically - based reasoning.
+Critical Thinking Skills: Microbiology majors will be able to (1) differentiate between fact and opinion, (2) recognize and evaluate author bias and rhetoric, (3) develop inferential skill, e.

-e.
 Problem Solving Skills: Microbiology majors will be competent problem-solvers.
 They are able to assess the elements of a problem and develop and test a solution based on logic and the best possible information.
 Students are able to analyze and interpret results from a variety of microbiological methods and apply these methods to analogous situations.
 They will use mathematical and graphing skills and reasoning to solve problems in field.